neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/sam2.md

 **Skeletonised worm image with sampled nodes.** Five pixels were randomly sampled along the skeleton to define the nodes.
 ```

+A Python notebook to perform the skeletonisation of the worm masks, extract the nodes from the masks, and visualise the process can be found in this [GitHub repository](https://github.com/jyoti-bhogal/neuroinformatics_osw/tree/main/python_code_skeletonisation_and_node_selection).

 In conclusion, the combination of SAM-2 for segmentation and `skimage` for skeletonisation provides an effective workflow for extracting pose estimation skeletons for _C. elegans_.
 This automated approach can significantly speed up the analysis of worm behaviour and facilitate further research in this area.